absnt0/PySnake/README.md

 Instructions:

-1. You need Python 3 to run this game
+1. You need Python 3
-2. You need pygame library installed (pip install pygame)
+2. To run this you need also:
+   Django==1.10.2
+   djangorestframework==3.5.1
+   pygame==1.9.2b6
+   requests==2.11.1
+3. Run server first:
+      python manage.py runserver
+4. Run the game:
-3. To run game just type: python Main.py
+      python Main.py

 PS.
 Pygame has problems with catching keystrokes when running in virtualenv